Shenton Thomas: Governorship

-In 1934, he was appointed Governor and Commander-in-Chief of the Straits Settlements and High Commissioner of the Federated Malay States.
+In 1934, Thomas was appointed Governor and Commander-in-Chief of the Straits Settlements and High Commissioner of the Federated Malay States.

-Singapore
+The previous governor, Cecil Clementi Smith had garnered much unpopularity for his frequent disregard of Malayan public opinion.
+Therefore, feelings of anxiety were present in the initial reactions to his designation.
+West African newspapers denounced Shenton Thomas, characterising him as a harsh and uncompromising autocrat.
+The Provincial Pioneer, in an issue dated 7 April 1934, stated that: "Malaya was out of the frying pan into the fire."
+The Malayan press ignored these comments and attempted to promote an unbiased approach.

+Educational policy

+The previous governor, Cecil Clementi Smith's educational policy had been much disliked, most of all in non-malay communities, who believed the policy benefited the malays at their expense.
+The policy laid out in 1932 stipulated that schools which did not teach English or Malay would not receive government funding (excluding schools which were already receiving funding).
+The new policy also increased school fees, which drew widespread pushback from the legislative and federal council.

+In October 1935, Thomas reinstated grants for all schools regardless of the vernacular they taught.
+In November 1936, he decentralised the education system of the Straits Settlements by allowing the Federated Malay States (FMS) to develop its own syllabus.
+A Director of Education was also appointed for the FMS.

+Prisoner of War

 Thomas was a prisoner-of-war (POW) during the Japanese occupation of Singapore (15 February 1942 – 15 August 1945) having decided to stay in Singapore during the war.
 He was imprisoned in Cell 24 of Changi Prison along with missionary Ernest Tipson.

 After the war, Thomas remained as the 11th British High Commissioner in Malaya (9 November 1934 – 1 April 1946), until the Malayan Union was established and succeeded the British administration in the Straits Settlements (except for Singapore, which was created as a distinct crown colony), Federated Malay States and Unfederated Malay States, where the post of Governor-General of the Malayan Union was created.
 Shenton Way, a road in Singapore, was named after him.

 Personal life

 His brother was Hugh Whitelegge Thomas (1887-1960), a colonial commissioner and Cambridge cricketer.
 He married Lucy Marguerite (Daisy) Montgomery (1884-1978) daughter of James Montgomery on 11 April 1912 at St Jude's Church, Kensington, London.

 Thomas died on 15 January 1962, at his home in London.
 He was 82.